IoTPlay/docker-iotplay-standards/README.md

 |7|resin/raspberry-pi-alpine-python |latest |Based on resin.io, with Py.                      |[dockerhub](https://hub.docker.com/r/resin/raspberry-pi-alpine-python/)

+- So, is the chosen image: `resin/raspberry-pi-alpine-node:0.10.22-slim` ???

 ### What is resin.io ?

 resin is used in two images, from the company http://www.resin.io.

-- Think about moving image 3 - nodered across to alpine + node.js on resin: [reson-rpi-node](resin/raspberry-pi-alpine-node)
+Think about moving image 3 - nodered across to alpine + node.js on resin:

+- `resin/raspberry-pi-alpine-node`
+  - latest: 457MB !!
+  - 0.10.22-slim : 64.6MB

+  > This image is part of the resin.io base image series for IoT devices.
+The image is optimized for use with resin.io and resinOS, but can be used in any Docker environment running on the appropriate architecture.

+- or `resin/raspberrypi3-alpine` ?  for RPi Zero
+  - latest : 47.8MB

+  > The bare bones Alpine Linux OS image for Raspberry Pi v1 & ZERO.
+Maintained by Resin.io.

+- for an IoT device: [arm64v8/alpine](https://hub.docker.com/r/arm64v8/alpine/)
+  > A minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!